Location and Venue

-There are three hotels in the vicinity of the university campus.
+Hotel ibis Dortmund West is located in the vicinity of the university campus.
 Many more can be found in the city centre.
 In this area also numerous restaurants, bars, and night clubs can be found.
 Therefore, this is actually the recommended area to stay.
 From the city centre the campus can be reached via the local train "S1'' in less than 10 minutes (approx. EUR~2.50 per ride).

 Zollern colliery in Dortmund, the probably most beautiful colliery in the Ruhr area, is famous for the art nouveau entrance of its plant floor.

 Hansa Coking Plant